-To access this Cabin, you climb up then scramble down a rugged road flanked by a woody mountain in Putnam Valley.
-As an urbanite, the excitement of the forest and the crispness of the air brings a rebellious joy which is punctuated upon your arrival at the cabin, overlooking one of the gorgeous bodies of water God made on this Earth.
+To access this Cabin, you climb and scramble down a rugged road flanked by a woody mountain in Putnam Valley.
+As an urbanite, the excitement of the forest and the crispness of the air bring a rebellious joy that is punctuated upon your arrival at the cabin, overlooking one of the gorgeous bodies of water God made on this Earth.

-The structure was first built in the pre-depression 20’s, and is charming by default: Two stories bound within a 20×45 footprint.
-Upstairs is built in petroleum rubbed Chestnut logs harvested from the 40 acre parcel, with a massive rubble wall foundation on the lower level.
+The structure was first made in the pre-depression 20s and is charming by default: Two stories bound within a 20×45 footprint.
+Upstairs is built in Chestnut logs rubbed in petroleum and harvested from the 40-acre parcel, with a massive rubble wall foundation on the lower level.

-You enter on the upper floor, into a series of clumsily carved out rooms–a utilitarian and endearing kind of clumsiness whose spirit we’re seeking to maintain in the forthcoming intervention.
+You enter on the upper floor into a series of clumsily carved-out rooms–a utilitarian and endearing kind of clumsiness whose spirit we seek to maintain in the forthcoming intervention.

-The scope for the project: To create a comfortable weekend escape for father and son.
+The scope of the project: To create a comfortable weekend escape for father and son.
 To create an interior environment that permits easy access to the inspiring geography.
-To preserve and accentuate the original structure, and to celebrate the site.
+To preserve and accentuate the original structure and to celebrate the site.